Alex Browning

-Alexander Theodore Browning is a fictional character in the Final Destination series created by Jeffrey Reddick and portrayed by Canadian actor Devon Sawa.
-As the series' most popular character, Alex serves as the protagonist of the original Final Destination film in 2000.
+Alex Theodore Browning is a fictional character in the Final Destination series created by Jeffrey Reddick and portrayed by Canadian actor Devon Sawa.
+Alex serves as the protagonist of the original Final Destination film in 2000.
 Alex is a senior student at the fictional Mt.
 Abraham High School and one of the students at his French language class aboard Volée Airlines Flight 180 from New York to Paris, based on the real-life disaster of TWA Flight 800 in 1996.

 Character biography

 Background

-Alexander Theodore Browning was born on September 25, 1982, in the fictional town of Mt.
+Alex Theodore Browning was born on September 25, 1982, in the fictional town of Mt.
 Abraham, New York to Ken and Barbara Browning.
 He has been friends with siblings Tod and George Waggner since childhood and had been his classmates through high school since then.
 He is studying at the fictional Mt.
 Abraham High School and is the rival of Carter Horton.
 Alex frequently fights with Carter whenever they are together and often cannot control his actions.
 Alex is one of the students at his French language class qualified to travel to Paris for the school's annual field trip.